Memory in the Flesh

 Memory in the Flesh is a novel written by the Algerian writer Ahlam Mostaghanmi and published in Beirut in 1993.
 It won the Naguib Mahfouz Medal for Literature for the year 1998.
-The editions reached 19 editions in February 2004, and as of 2022 more than 3 million copies were sold worldwide.
+Nineteen editions had been published by February 2004, and as of 2022 more than 3 million copies were sold worldwide.

-Echoes of the novel

-This work of fiction was considered the most important work published in the last 10 years in the Arab world by critics and because of its success, whirlwinds were raised around it, making it the most famous and controversial novel.
-Memory in the Flesh stayed the bestselling novel for years according to the statistics of the Arab book fairs (Beirut Exhibition - Amman - Syria - Tunisia - Sharjah).
-A lot of undergraduate studies and theses across the Arab world in the universities of Jordan, Syria, Algeria, Tunisia, Morocco, Marseille, and Bahrain.

-The summary of the novel
+Summary

 An artist called "Khalid bin Tubal" lost his arm in the war, and falls in love with a beautiful girl called "Hayat", who is the daughter of an Algerian fighter who was a friend of Khalid during the liberation revolution.
 Her father was killed during the great liberation war against the French colonization of Algeria.
 Hayat also falls in love with Khalid but without telling him, and with the sudden presence of "Ziyad" a friend of Khalid, who is a fighter in the Palestinian revolution, things get complicated between Khalid and Hayat, and in the end, she faces her society's traditions and marries an influential figure in the Algerian government.
 With this marriage and other compelling circumstances that Khaled passes through his life completely falls over.

+Reception

+Memory in the Flesh was the bestselling novel for years according to the statistics of the Arab book fairs (Beirut Exhibition - Amman - Syria - Tunisia - Sharjah).
+It is the topic of many undergraduate studies and theses across the Arab world in the universities of Jordan, Syria, Algeria, Tunisia, Morocco, Marseille, and Bahrain.